Calosoma (Callisthenes) elegans (Kirsh, 1859)

 Calosoma (Callisthenes) rostislavi Kabak, 2016: 798

-Both Breuning (1928: 76) and Jeannel (1940: 195) have regarded it as a population inside C. elegans, but Obidov (1997: 168) placed this population at the species level in the panderi-karelini group, followed by most of the later authors.
+Both Breuning (1928: 76) and Jeannel (1940: 195) have regarded it as a population inside C. elegans, of which rostislavi became a synonym, but Obidov (1997: 168) placed this population at the species level in the panderi-karelini group, followed by most of the later authors.
 However, recently Kabak (2016), having definitively established the sinonimy of C. declivis with C. elegans elegans, restored the name C. rostislavi as a distinct species.

 Examined specimens and literature’s data

 Notes: Brachypterous.
-C. elegans rostislavi lives in grasslands at medium altitude, from 400 to 900-1000m.
-Adults were collected from March to July.
+C. elegans rostislavi lives in sands and ephemeral landscapes at medium altitude, from 600 to 1400m (Kabak, 2022: 694).
+Adults were mainly collected from March to May but, judging from the material examined, it seems that it will still be possible to find it until June-July.

 The name intends to remember the brother of the author.